Do you know what is meant by polar code? How will it help protect the environment? Read here to know more.

 Ships operating in the Arctic and Antarctic environments are exposed to several unique risks.
 Poor weather conditions and the relative lack of good charts, communication systems, and other navigational aids pose challenges for mariners.
 The remoteness of the areas makes rescue or clean-up operations difficult and costly.
 Cold temperatures may reduce the effectiveness of numerous components of the ship, ranging from deck machinery and emergency equipment to sea suctions.
 When ice is present, it can impose additional loads on the hull, propulsion system, and appendages.

-The International code of safety for ships operating in polar waters (Polar Code) covers the full range of design, construction, equipment, operational, training, search and rescue, and environmental protection matters relevant to ships operating in the inhospitable waters surrounding the two poles.
+The International Code of Safety for ships operating in polar waters (Polar Code) covers the full range of design, construction, equipment, operational, training, search and rescue, and environmental protection matters relevant to ships operating in the inhospitable waters surrounding the two poles.

 - Prohibited the discharge of oil or oily mixtures from any ship into the sea.